GeomorphOnline/GeomorphOnline.github.io/_pages/index.md

 They also may include general text on a topic.
 Some lessons will be short, and others longer, depending on what is needed to introduce a given topic.

+## Licensing and copyright

+All original material on these pages is licensed as [Creative Commons Attribution Share-Alike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
+Original media produced for the class is also licensed CC BY-SA 4.0, and may include some reproductions of published images under educational fair use.
+Media not produced explicitly for this class but linked and/or embedded is provided under the author's and/or publisher's stated copyright and/or license.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.